-CIRM is proud to contribute as a partner to the international conference 1971-2021: 50 ans de corpus montréalais à titre de partenaire.
+CIRM is proud to contribute as a partner to the international conference 1971-2021: 50 ans de corpus montréalais.
 This event organized by Hélène Blondeau (U. of Florida), Marty Laforest (UQTR), and Wim Remysen (CIRM / U. de Sherbrooke) marks the 50th anniversary of the French-language corpus Montréal 1971, which has left its mark on modern sociolinguistics.

 Alongside Nicole Nolette (University of Waterloo), Marie-Christine Lesage (UQAM), and Shauna Janssen (Concordia University), Erin Hurley has received a SSHRC grant for a four-day conference initially planned to be held in Montreal from May 25th to 28th, at the Université du Québec à Montréal and Concordia University.
 The conference has

 Le CRIEM warmly congratulates Harold Bérubé, Mary Anne Poutanen, Nik Luka, and Julie Ravary-Pilon for receiving grants from the Social Sciences and Humanities Research Council (SSHRC)!

 In these times of spatial distancing, the public sphere is going digital and becoming a space of solidarity to which CIRM hopes to contribute in its own way.

 Born November 14, 1970, in Stratford, and raised in Tavistock, Ontario.
 He died at home on April 4, 2020, from complications following heart surgery, at 49 years of age.
 His early passing is deeply mourned by his wife, Cynthia Kelly, father and mother, Bob & Joan (Korgaard) Rudy, brother and sister-in-law, Jensen & Heidi (Janzen) Rudy, their two children, Daniel & Kate Rudy, and Heidi’s father, Peter Janzen.